jwillemsen/daikin_onecta/readme.md

 - High frequency period start time
 - Low frequency period start time
 - Number of seconds that a data refresh is ignored after a command

+# Reinstall

+When you try to reinstall this integration check if you don't have an old client id and secret configured within Home Assistant, see [Application Credentials](https://www.home-assistant.io/integrations/application_credentials/) for more information.

 # Setting the log level